-Explore More of the Central Queensland Highlands’ recent past by learning the fascinating – and oftentimes tragic – story behind the region’s memorials and monuments.
+Explore More of the Central Queensland Highlands’ fascinating – and oftentimes tragic – story through the region’s memorials, monuments and markers.

 Blackwater Miner’s Memorial Located in front of the ambulance station on Mackenzie Street is a memorial entitled ‘At the Coal Face’, erected by the late Blackwater Mine Workers Memorial Trust and dedicated to the memory of those whose lives it claimed.
 The memorial also pays tribute to the important role the coal industry has played in the development of the region.